RicardoPriv/Hangman/README.md

 - The game ends when the player either guesses the entire word or runs out of attempts.
 - Prevents duplicate guesses.
 - Provides clear feedback after each guess.
+- Ability to save and load game progress.
+- Supports exit condition via the "1" key.

 ## Requirements